EU to ease sanctions as soon as Iran curbs nuclear work

 “For its part, the Council is committed to ... suspend those EU sanctions as set out in the (agreement) immediately after the IAEA has verified the implementation of the nuclear-related measures by Iran,” they said.

 Western nations imposed sanctions on Iran over suspicions that it is covertly seeking a nuclear weapons capability.
-Tehran says its nuclear program is only for peaceful purposes.
+Tehran says its nuclear programme is only for civilian purposes.

-Iran’s Deputy Foreign Minister Abbas Araqchi travelled to Brussels on Monday to meet EU foreign policy chief Catherine Ashton, who oversees contacts with Iran for the six nations, to discuss implementation of the nuclear deal.
+Iran’s Deputy Foreign Minister Abbas Araqchi travelled to Brussels on Monday to meet EU foreign policy chief Catherine Ashton, who oversees contacts with Iran for the six nations, and other officials to discuss implementation of the nuclear deal.

-Ashton said the meeting, scheduled for Tuesday, was requested by Iran, and she hoped discussions would resume quickly between teams of experts from both sides on how and when to roll out last month’s deal.

-“I gather that he is coming with some messages for me from Foreign Minister (Mohammad Javad) Zarif,” she told reporters.

-“I am expecting us to move forward to agree on the implementation timetable as soon as possible.
-The ambition we have is to have a date agreed that is achievable.”
+Ashton said before the EU foreign ministers’ meeting that she expected experts from Iran and the six nations to meet very soon to resume talks on how it would be put into practice.

-Britain’s Foreign Secretary William Hague warned that these discussions could take time.
+Britain’s Foreign Secretary William Hague cautioned, however, that these discussions could take time.

 “While we have reached the interim deal, the details of implementation remain to be negotiated and there will be many difficulties in that, so we shouldn’t be surprised if these talks are difficult,” he told reporters.